DerfJagged/Lightshow/README.md

 ## Creating Lightshows

 As of Version 2, you have the option to create lightshows and even set them to run at bootup by setting the included `lightshow-boot.xex` as a plugin in DashLaunch.
-Note that the included lightshow.conf must be located in `hdd1:\Apps\Lightshow\`.
-The app wlll play any lightshow.conf found in the directory containing the app, but the plugin is hardcoded to this path.
+Note that the included lightshow.conf must be located in `hdd1:\Apps\Lightshow\` for the plugin to find it.
+To test a lightshow, you can press Start in the main app and it will play any lightshow.conf found in the directory containing the app.

 If you have a midi file with 4 or less instruments, you can name it `song.mid`, place it in the same directory as `lightshow_maker.py` on your PC, and run the python script to generate a lightshow.conf.
 It will take approximately double the length of the song to process, but will automatically color code notes for each instruments based on the observed peaks and lows.
 Note that long songs will eventually go out of sync as it takes a non-zero amount of time each time the LED is changed.
 Because of this, the video below had to have segments sped up at different speeds to compensate — though this isn't an issue if you're just making short boot animations.